Make a positive impact in health care and in your community as a Physician Assistant

 As a valuable member of a health care team, you can be part of a collaborative approach to patient-centered care that enhances treatment plans and can improve outcomes.

-Take the first step toward a career as a physician assistant, ranked the No. 1 best job and No. 1 Best Healthcare Job by U.S. News & World Report 2021 rankings, and pursue the best program for the job, Physician Assistant Studies.
+Take the first step toward a career as a physician assistant, ranked the No. 4 overall best job and No. 2 Best Health Care Job by U.S. News & World Report 2023 rankings, and pursue the best program for the job, Physician Assistant Studies.

 Our 28-month, coeducational program, which enrolled its inaugural cohort in Jan.
 2017, will provide you with a solid foundation and prepare you with the knowledge and skills necessary to work in a changing and evolving health care environment.